resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 These terminals supported a basic text based interface that allowed you to do work on the computer it was attached to.

 You'll be unsurprised to learn that with the passage of time, people wrote programs that emulated these terminals.
+So one computer could act as the terminal for another computer - or even itself!

-So you can run a terminal application on your computer to do work on your computer.
+So you can run a terminal application on your computer to do work on your own computer.
+You might recognize it as the "Command Line"

+**Q** Who here is running MS-Windows?

+Hold up a Red sticky note if you are. and a Green one if you are aren't.

+**Exercise 1a**

+The windows command line doesn't work with the Linux operating system that Anna is using on the NeCTAR cloud.

+So we are going to have take a short break for the Windows users to install CygWin (http://cygwin.com/install.html) - making sure to include the `openssh` package as part of the installation.

+Once that's done hold up a green card.

-**Exercise 1**
+**Exercise 1b**

-Find and run the terminal program on your computer.
+Find and run the terminal program, or command line, on your computer.

+OSX users can do a Spotlight Search for 'terminal'

+**No: this won't work with cygwin!**

-Once its running try the following commands:
+Once it's running try the following commands:

 ```bash
 pwd